Idaho's Vehicular Manslaughter Laws and Penalties

 A vehicular manslaughter conviction requires proof that the driver's operation of the vehicle was a "significant cause" of the other person's death.

 The consequences of a vehicular manslaughter conviction depend on the circumstances.
-But generally, the possible penalties are:
+However, the possible penalties for the different types of offenses are explained below.

-• DUI-related offenses.
-A motorist who's convicted of DUI-related vehicular manslaughter faces up to 15 years in prison and/or a maximum $15,000 in fines.
+A motorist who's convicted of DUI-related vehicular manslaughter faces up to 15 years in prison and/or a maximum of $15,000 in fines.

-• Grossly negligent vehicular manslaughter.
-A motorist who's convicted of vehicular manslaughter based on grossly negligent driving is looking at up to ten years in prison and/or a maximum $10,000 in fines.
+A motorist who's convicted of vehicular manslaughter based on grossly negligent driving is looking at up to ten years in prison and/or a maximum of $10,000 in fines.

-• Negligent vehicular manslaughter.
-A motorist who's convicted of vehicular manslaughter based on negligent driving faces up to one year in jail and/or a maximum $2,000 in fines.
+A motorist who's convicted of vehicular manslaughter based on negligent driving faces up to one year in jail and/or a maximum of $2,000 in fines.

 If a vehicular manslaughter offense leads to the death of the parent of a child, the sentencing judge can order the offender to pay child support until the child reaches age 18.
 And all vehicular manslaughter offenders face license revocation, either by the court or the Idaho Transportation Department.